Living in the Honors Community

 Edens-Higginson Community

-As an Honors student, you have the option of living in the Honors Residential Community in Edens Hall and Edens North.
+As an Honors student, you have the option of living in the Honors Residential Community in Edens Hall, Edens North, and Higginson Hall.
 Check out these beautiful buildings with the Virtual Tour of Edens.

 Living with other Honors students in this community on campus: